 Well, quite a lot with Alexander Technique lessons.
 Through this simple act of us standing and sitting is revealed a great deal of how we balance and coordinate ourselves.
-And how we interfere through accustomed habits of thinking and unregistered, unnecessary tension, especially in the relationship between our head and spine.
+And how we interfere through accustomed habits of thinking and unregistered, unnecessary stress and tension, especially in the relationship between our head and spine.

 We move through standing and sitting many times in our day, so this action is worthy of contemplation – an increased awareness, mind, body and self.
 In lessons we call it ‘chair work’ but it is so much more than that.
 It’s an opportunity of recognition of habit and new postural organisation, or poise.

 And if we can get things going a little better here, you can extend this skill to other activities of living.
 That’s what you practice in your lessons.
 This new skill of gentle attention and intention to how you are in yourself, opting to tense less, as you go about whatever you do.